Skip to main content

 Prior Lake popped Apple Valley’s dream bubble in the Class 4A volleyball semifinals Thursday, rallying from a first-set loss to win three sets in a row and advance to Saturday’s Class 4A championship match with a 14-25, 25-22, 26-24, 25-14 victory.

 The good mojo that propelled them forward the quarterfinals lingered early in the semifinals.
-The Eagles bolted to a 7-0 lead, forcing Prior Lake coach Mike Dean to call a time out to help his team regroup.
+The Eagles bolted to a 7-0 lead, forcing Prior Lake coach Mike Dean to call a timeout to help his team regroup.

 Prior Lake had defeated Apple Valley in three sets in October.
 The Lakers players needed to settle in and play the way they did in that previous match.